plu70n/NCTSSOS/README.md

 # NCTSSOS
-NCTSSOS is a sparse non-commutative polynomial optimization tool based on block moment-SOHS hierarchies.
+NCTSSOS is a sparse non-commutative polynomial optimization tool based on the sparsity adapted moment-SOHS hierarchies.
 To use NCTSSOS in Julia, run
 ```Julia
 pkg> add https://github.com/wangjie212/NCTSSOS
  ```